Specific Learning Differences (SpLD) Tutors

 Initial Recommendations/Tutor Matching

 You may have a number of hours of tutor support recommended by an Advisor during your Needs Assessment for Disabled Students’ Allowance (DSA).
 The Advisor will discuss your areas of difficulty and then recommend Specialist Study Skills for a recommended number of hours.
 (This specialist support is NOT subject-specific support – please check with an Advisor for clarification of this).
 Initially, you may be allocated one hour per week for one to one tuition, but ideally, this should be reduced after the first semester or year.
 However, it is recognised that all students are different and some will need fewer hours, while others will continue to meet with a tutor for longer due to the ever-changing challenges faced in each consecutive academic year.
 Funding is usually provided by the Student Awards Agency for Scotland (SAAS) or Student Finance England (SFE).
-You do not need to get involved in the payment of tutors unless you opt to use a tutor who is not on the list held by the Student Disability Service.

 Initial Meeting with the Tutor